Caveat 🔥

 Project config properties deliveries[].publishType and contentTypes[].publishType have been deprecated and will be removed in release-2026-07.
 Please migrate to the newly introduced Publish Control Export Mode instead.

-The search.metadataMapping server config property is deprecated.
-Please switch to dynamic metadata mapping.
+The search.metadataMapping server config property is deprecated and will be removed in release-2026-07.
+Please use dynamic metadata mapping instead.

-The relevant li-* core plugins have indexing enabled, but for custom plugins you might need to add an indexing config to your metadata plugin:
+The relevant li-* core plugins have indexing enabled, but you might need to add an indexing config to custom metadata plugins:

 {